 Investors and observers following AMZN news can use this page to review updates on AWS infrastructure, new technology offerings, business collaborations, retail and pharmacy services, and initiatives involving Whole Foods Market and Amazon Business.
 Bookmark this feed to monitor how Amazon’s activities in e-commerce, cloud computing, AI, and digital services are reflected in its ongoing public announcements.

-Amazon has announced the availability of 150,000 seasonal jobs across the U.S., including 4,500 in Illinois.
-These roles come with an average starting pay of $18 per hour, sign-on bonuses up to $3,000, and an additional $3 per hour based on shift timings.
-This announcement follows previous plans to hire over 40,000 corporate and tech jobs and 125,000 fulfillment and transportation jobs.
-Seasonal roles may transition into full-time positions, supporting operational demands during the busy holiday season.
+Amazon (NASDAQ:AMZN) has announced the availability of 150,000 seasonal jobs across the U.S., including 23,000 in California.
+These roles offer an average pay of $18 per hour, with potential sign-on bonuses of up to $3,000.
+This seasonal hiring initiative complements plans to create over 40,000 corporate and tech jobs and 125,000 fulfillment and transportation jobs.
+The company emphasizes the importance of seasonal employees in fulfilling customer needs while providing job flexibility.